Profile of William R. Cunningham

 No. The salvation that we want is the salvation that Jesus Christ provided.
 This salvation is based on Jesus Christ and not works.
 Works are involved in true Christian salvation but it is a result and not a prerequisite.
 We cannot save ourselves.
 We can only be saved by Jesus Christ and Jesus Christ has not indicated in the Holy scriptures that there is something that we can do to be unsaved.
 So I believe, based on these evidence, that salvation, the salvation of Jesus Christ, cannot be lost.

 I believe that Jesus Christ is the son of God.
-He is the son in the sense that Jesus Christ received his spirit from God and not as a result of the normal operation of human birth.
 Jesus Christ was without sin because he did not have a sin nature.
 We sin because of the sin nature perpetuated in humans.
 Jesus spirit came from God.
 Jesus Christ was a real person which can be verified by historical research.
 He was not a myth as some suppose.
 He came that we may have life.
 He caused the intersection of Gods realm with our natural realm.
 His birth was a miracle (virgin birth) and his resurrection was a miracle.

 I believe that there is a God and that He is the creator of all.
 God has complete power and ability over all creation.
 He sees everything (omnipresent) and has complete knowledge of everything (omniscient).
 I believe that God is greatly expressed by love.
 His nature is that of love.
 God is actively involved with all of our lives by the activities of the Holy Spirit and His written word.
 The evidence of God can be seen in the cosmos, in nature, by miracles, and our everyday changed lives.